jniemann66/ferocious/readme.md

 ## Description of Code

 Ferocious File Converter was originally developed using Qt 5.5 on Windows, but also runs just fine on Linux and macOS.
-It has been compiled on Qt versions up to 5.8 and gcc versions up to 5.4.0.
+It has been compiled on Qt versions up to 5.10.
-Since Qt is cross-platform, it should be possible to run ferocious on any platform targeted by Qt.
+Since Qt is cross-platform, it is possible to compile and run ferocious on any platform targeted by Qt.

 ## Motivation